fparpas/Developing-Agentic-AI-Apps-Hackathon/Student/Challenge-03-csharp.md

 - ✅ A .NET MCP client application that can connect to MCP servers over stdio
 - ✅ Client can discover and list tools from connected servers
-- ✅ Interactive console interface for user queries
-- ✅ Integration with Azure OpenAI for natural language processing
 - ✅ AI assistant can decide which tools to use based on user queries
 - ✅ Client can execute tool calls on MCP servers and return results to the AI application
 - ✅ User can ask "What's the weather in Sacramento?" and get a natural language response